 A few days up north in Thung Chang

 We did travel a few days to Nan province and we did stay again at Siam Garden Bungalow.
-The small resort is located along the mountains in eastern part of North-Thailand, in a area less travelled.
-Dao and Marco, the owners of the resort live here already more as 10 years and know everything about the area.
-And it is a great area for hiking, bicycling, off-road motorbiking and motorbike riding in the mountains where are many small hill-tribe villages (Mon, Lua and Khamu).
+The small resort is located along the mountains in eastern part of North-Thailand, in an area less travelled.
 The next few days would be a trip into cultures, history and nature.
 We loved it!
 In the early morning with did visit the Huay Khon (Huai Kon) international border-crossing between Thailand and Laos where on Saturday is a border market.
 If you have been to markets in Thailand the market itself might not be so interesting (besides for the people shopping there) but the trip to the border area was stunning beautiful in the early morning.
-For more information about the beautiful Nan province see Destination Travel Guide Nan, North Thailand.

 |Thru the clouds to the Thai-Lao border|